Risk-Aware Linear Bandits: Theory and Applications in Smart Order Routing: Introduction

 \subsection{Related Literature}

+In this section, we discuss the existing results in literature and highlight the technical difficulty in our problem.

 The linear bandit problem was first studied by \cite{auer2002using} under the name of linear reinforcement learning.
 Improved and optimal algorithms for this setting are later proposed in \cite{dani2008stochastic} and \cite{abbasi2011improved}.
-In this work, we examine linear bandits through an optimal design perspective \cite{lattimore2020bandit,ZhuB22}.
-However, none of the above works consider risk-aversion.
+In this work, we examine linear bandits through an optimal design perspective \citep{lattimore2020bandit,ZhuB22}. {This line of classical works does not consider risk aversion. }

-Regret minimization under the mean-variance measure has been studied widely in many existing works.
-Apart from \cite{sani2012risk,vakili2016} mentioned above, \cite{ZhuT20} also proposes Thompson sampling algorithm for mean-variance bandits.
-Interested readers are referred to the survey \cite{TanAJ22} for a more thorough discussion of existing works in risk-aware bandits.
-We remark that existing works on risk-aware multi-armed bandits focus exclusively on the small action space scenario.
+Regret minimization under the mean-variance measure has been studied in several existing works {for the MAB setting}. \cite{sani2012risk} proposed an explore-then-commit algorithm with instance-independent regret $O(KT^{2/3})$ and a UCB-type algorithm with instance-dependent regret $O(K^2\sqrt{T})$.
+Later on, \cite{vakili2016} established an $\Omega(K\log T)$ lower bound for the instance-dependent regret and an $\Omega( T^{2/3})$ lower bound for the instance-independent regret when $K=2$, alongside an improved analysis of the UCB-type algorithm. \cite{ZhuT20} also propose a Thompson sampling algorithm for mean-variance bandits.
+We remark that the above-mentioned works on risk-aware multi-armed bandits focus exclusively on the {\it small action space} scenario. { Other related works include \cite{saux2023risk}, where they consider a class of elicitable risk measures, applied to the per-round rewards. } {Interested readers are referred to the survey \cite{TanAJ22} for a more thorough discussion of existing works in risk-aware bandits, including the adaptation of other risk measures \citep{simchi2023stochastic, si2023distributionally}. }

+To derive a desirable regret bound in risk-aware MAB studies, a common step is to decompose the risk-aware regret into higher-order statistics of actions and number of times each action is taken (see, e.g., { Lemma~1 in \cite{sani2012risk}, Theorem~1 in \cite{vakili2016} }).
+It turns out that in the linear bandit setting, existing decompositions in the literature do not facilitate a desirable analysis of the instance-independent regret.
+To this end, we propose a new temporal decomposition of the expected regret, and demonstrate how it streamlines the analysis of the explore-then-commit algorithm.

+For the risk-neutral setting, going from linear bandit \citep{abbasi2011improved} to the {contextual bandit \citep{chu2011contextual, blanchet2023delay}} is relatively straightforward.
+However, in the risk-aware case, the total regret does not adhere to a mere additive structure based on the rewards of each round, hence not as trivial to go from the linear model to the contextual model.